aztfmod/terraform-azurerm-caf/examples/monitoring/service_health_alerts/README.md

 Ref : https://docs.microsoft.com/en-us/azure/service-health/service-health-overview

 An Action Group will be created and your choice of Notifications type can be chosen dynamically (refer input syntax).
-Due to the some limitations, Service Health Alerts are being created using an ARM Template and is embedded within the Terraform script.

 ## Requirements